 Average Weather in Wiesbaden Germany

-In Wiesbaden, the temperature typically varies from 30°F to 77°F over the course of the year, and is rarely below 17°F or above 88°F.
+In Wiesbaden, the summers are comfortable and partly cloudy and the winters are chilly, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 30°F to 77°F and is rarely below 17°F or above 88°F.

 The warm season lasts for 3.2 months, from June 3 to September 9, with an average daily high temperature above 69°F. The hottest day of the year is August 5, with an average high of 77°F and low of 58°F.